Disc Golf Drivers for Beginners: Improving on the Fairway

 How many discs do you actually need?
 While seasoned players might carry a mobile disc emporium, beginners can start simple.

 • Optimal number of discs: We recommend starting with a 2-3 disc starter pack.
-This allows you to focus on mastering basic throws without feeling like you’re juggling chainsaws.
+This allows you to focus on basic throws without feeling like you’re juggling chainsaws.
 Imagine it as a streamlined toolkit, perfect for tackling the most essential tasks on the course.
 The Innova DX 3 Piece Disc Golf Starter Set eliminates the guesswork, offering a perfect starter pack for new players.

 • Must-have discs: